-.

-Only book rooms that are needed and to cancel any rooms that become available due to changes in teaching timetable or meeting cancellation as soon as possible.

-Use only rooms that are specifically booked for their teaching session or meeting.
-Illicit occupation of rooms is the main cause of clashes in room bookings.
+7.3.1 Confirm, when requested by Timetable and Room Booking Team, your role as the Timetable Liaison Contact.

+7.3.2 Report any change in named person as Timetable Liaison Contact is reported to the Timetable and Room Booking Team.

+7.3.3 Co-ordinate the teaching requests from academic staff

+7.3.4 Before inputting data into Web Data Collector check teaching staff assigned to sessions are able to commit to the allocated sessions to minimise late changes that have to be accommodated once the final timetable is published

+7.3.5 Make as accurate a forecast as possible when submitting teaching requests, as exaggerated estimation of class sizes and requesting block-booking for more hours than required leads to inefficient space utilisation, likely to result in teaching across the institution being adversely affected.

+7.3.6 Input data into Web Data Collector or if multiple WDC users; co-ordinate the inputting of data for your programme, adhering to deadlines as given by the Timetable and Room Booking Team

-General Room Use
+8. General Room Use

-Smoking, candles and incense are not allowed in any teaching or meeting space.

-Food and drink are only allowed in certain teaching space (see Appendix 3 for full list).
+8.1 Food and drink are only allowed in Boardrooms unless prior agreement with the Assistant

+Registrar (Timetabling)

-Drinking water may be taken into all teaching spaces apart from into laboratories or
+8.2 Drinking water may be taken into all teaching spaces apart from into laboratories or

-computer resource rooms, but empty containers must be removed at the end of the session.
+computer rooms, but empty containers must be removed at the end of the session

-No materials may be stuck onto the walls in teaching spaces.
+8.3 No materials may be stuck onto the walls in teaching spaces.

-All users are advised that they should never leave personal belongings unattended.

-It is the SGUL policy that staff, students and visitors should carry their identity cards with them at all times.
-For security reasons, all users of teaching space should be prepared to show their card on demand, and any person who is unable to produce such a valid card may be asked to leave the St George's buildings.

-Noise should be kept to a minimum to avoid disturbing nearby teaching sessions and
+8.4 Noise should be kept to a minimum to avoid disturbing nearby teaching sessions and

 meetings.

 Ensure that rooms are left in fit state to be used by following booking and that the room is

 returned to the standard layout where changes have been made during the session.

 Ensure that events start and end at their allotted time and that rooms are swiftly vacated for

 following session.

+No furniture or equipment may be removed from the teaching areas

+8.8 In the event of a major incident, the Monckton Lecture Theatre will be used as a Press

+Office.
+Users of this lecture theatre need to be aware, therefore that if such an incident

+occurs, they will be required to vacate.

+8.9 Catering is permitted only as follows: